cubee-cb/linux-vr-compat/README.md

     - Currently, WiVRn has incorrect controller offsets for PICO 4 controllers.
 Status on that is [completed](https://github.com/WiVRn/WiVRn/issues/94) but a release has yet to be made.
     - Hand tracking works fine in titles that support it, and has correct offsets unlike the controllers.
         - The enable option will be greyed out on the HMD unless hand tracking is enabled at the system level.
 (Settings > Lab > Hand Tracking)
-        - I wonder if this means that WiVRn supports the PICO Motion Trackers, since the body tracking option is visible.
-Unlikely, but I may look into trying to implement that myself if I get them.
+        - If I get the PICO Motion Trackers, I may look into trying to implement support for them myself.
+I really have no idea what I'm doing though, so don't hold your breath.
-    - Previously, whenever I used ALVR I would get a connection time out on occasion, despite using USB and regardless of device or OS.
-This has not yet occured with WiVRn.
+    - On Windows, whenever I used ALVR I would somewhat regularly get connection time outs, even over USB.
+Interruptions have only occured on WiVRn thus far if my system is dramatically overloaded.
+Thanks Windows!

 ## Working
 Things we can actually play!
 Yay!